Noname (rapper): 2016–2017: Telefone

 Noname first used the stage name "Noname Gypsy", which she chose as a teenager when she was transitioning from poetry to music, believing "gypsies were very nomadic, just not about staying in one space for a long time".
 In March 2016, she removed "Gypsy" from her stage name after learning of its racial connotation, saying she had been unaware of its negative connotations and did not want to offend Romani people.
 In a 2016 interview with The Fader, she explained her current stage name, following the change:

 I try to exist without binding myself to labels.
 I’m not really into labels at all, even the way I dress; I usually don't wear anything with a name brand.
 For me, not having a name expands my creativity.
 I’m able to do anything.
 Noname could potentially be a nurse.
 Noname could be a screenwriter.
 I’m not limited to any one category of art or other existence, on a more existential level.

 Noname released her first mixtape, Telefone, on July 31, 2016, after three years of production.
 Telefone publicized her new stage name through songs presented as open-ended telephone conversations.
 The album centers on important telephone conversations Noname has had.
 Her rap speaks of black women's pain and highlights the struggles of growing up in Chicago.
-The album was originally released as a free download on Bandcamp, and then on vinyl in September 2017.Rolling Stone called it one of 2016's "most thought-provoking hip-hop."
+The album was originally released as a free download on Bandcamp, and then on vinyl in September 2017.
+Rolling Stone called it some of 2016's "most thought-provoking hip-hop."
 Stereogum wrote that Noname possessed "a potency and urgency in her complicated, spoken word-esque cadences and subdued delivery that escapes many of her more animated peers."
 Consequence of Sound wrote that "the louder her music is played, the brighter her cadence glows, giving her lyrics a type of 3D craft that makes Telefone a diary of lessons too relevant to keep to yourself."

 In October 2016, Noname and fellow Chicago resident Saba collaborated to produce "Church/Liquor Store", a song that explores the Westside of Chicago, where liquor stores sit directly next to places of worship.
 Noname critiques the gentrification of the neighborhood and the erasure of crime believed to accompany it.

 Noname performed a NPR Tiny Desk Concert in April 2017.